2020 Jeep Cherokee

-The 2019 Jeep Cherokee is easier on the eyes thanks to its complete model year redesign, but these changes are more than skin-deep.
+The 2020 Jeep Cherokee continues to be easy on the eyes thanks to its complete 2019 model year redesign, but these changes are more than skin-deep.
 Additional tech and safety features, coupled with the introduction of the turbocharged 2.0-liter engine, make the Jeep Cherokee a vehicle worth checking out.

 3.2-liter V6 24-valve

 The 2020 Jeep Cherokee offers prospective buyers two drivetrains to choose from- front-wheel-drive (FWD) and all-wheel-drive (AWD).
 The FWD drivetrain is available on the following trims: Latitude, Latitude Plus, Altitude, Limited and Overland.
 The all-wheel-drive (AWD) drivetrain has a few more options that seriously expand on the vehicle’s power, available on the Latitude, Latitude Plus, Altitude, Trailhawk, Limited, Trailhawk Elite and Overland trims.
 The trims powered by the 180-horsepower 2.4-liter Tigershark MultiAir2 engine are the Latitude, Latitude Plus, Altitude, and Limited trims.
 The Cherokee Overland, Trailhawk, and Trailhawk Elites trims on the other hand, are powered by a 3.2-liter V6 24-valve engine with VVT that’s capable of generating 239 lb-ft of torque and a whopping 271 horsepower.
 A turbocharged 2.0-liter engine is available on all trims but the Limited.
 This engine is capable of generating 270 horsepower and 295 lb-ft of torque and is set to become the next standard engine, aiming to replace the existing Tigershark engine.
 All engines are matched to a nine-speed transmission.